 In March of 2008, Barbara and other women of Salon Forum were inspired by one of its speakers, Gil Garcetti, to start "Wells Bring Hope."
 She saw it as an opportunity to "give back" and so decided to devote her full time to saving lives in West Africa.
 In January of 2009, she was one of six women who went to Niger, a life-changing experience.
 She began speaking to community groups and schools to inspire others to take up this cause.

 Larry has over 30 years of senior level executive management and business advisory experience.
-He currently serves as President of Passage Foods Group, LLC the US Marketing and distribution arm of Passage Foods Pty Ltd of Australia.
+He currently serves as Chief Operating Officer of Cook Pigs LLC, a heritage pig ranch operation based in Julian, CA. He is responsible for the growth and development of the Cook Pigs heritage pork brand.
 Additionally, Larry is the founder and CEO of LR Johnson Associates LLC, a specialty products marketing and distribution company.
 Larry also provides strategic marketing advice and counsel for middle market businesses in food and related industries.

 Larry is an active Member of the Rotary Club of Manhattan Beach, and has served in a variety of leadership roles in Rotary International's District organization in the Los Angeles area.
 He is active in the local Episcopal Church, where he currently serves as a youth leader.
 A Louisiana native, he is a graduate of Boston College and also has an MBA from Columbia University.